Ung Eang

 In your current capacity, what do you see as the main opportunities and challenges for Cambodia over the course of the next five to ten years?

 Cambodia is one of members of the Association of Southeast Asian Nations (ASEAN) and by the end of 2015 the 10 countries that make up ASEAN will join forces as a single ASEAN Community.
 Cambodia is moving forward to become a rule of law country and it is also staying on track for reaching its development goals of about 6 to 7% growth every year.
 We are now able to gradually attract more and more foreign direct investment, including from an increasing number of Japanese firms that are interested in investing in Cambodia.
-So, in order to accommodate and accelerate our economic growth, I personally think that securEang02ity and stability is one of the core pillars that we need to maintain.
+So, in order to accommodate and accelerate our economic growth, I personally think that security and stability is one of the core pillars that we need to maintain.
 In addition to this, investment in human capital through capacity building and professionalism training of our workforce is another important factor that could facilitate future growth trends.
 However, we need to strive for sustainable development and, as the UN has been stressing, evaluating happiness – as opposed to simply economic development – is one of the keys to such sustainable development.
 So, finding the right balance between happiness and economic growth maybe one of the main challenges and opportunities for the next five to ten years.
 Having said that, even though we are making some great progress, our immediate challenge is to develop a strong and efficient workforce that possesses the right skills.
 Therefore, more vocational training centers should be established to meet the current skills requirements.

 What are some of the biggest challenges you face in your work?
 And what have been the most interesting or rewarding aspects of your career thus far?